 The assessment covers the potential impact on the product/intermedia, such as extractables & leachables, impurities, etc., which may adversely affect the integrity or shelf life.

-According to <QRM_Code> <QRM_Title> Risk Assessment team identifies and assess material related risks to:
+According to <QRM_Code> <QRM_Title> Risk Assessment team identifies and assess material-related risks to:

 evaluate the impact on the process and the final product due to contamination.